Willy Brandt: Early political career

 The diplomatic snub strained relations between Kennedy and Adenauer further during an especially tense time for Berlin.
 However, following the building of the Berlin Wall in August 1961, Brandt was disappointed and angry with Kennedy.
-Speaking in Berlin three days later, Brandt criticized Kennedy, asserting "Berlin expects more than words.
+Speaking in Berlin three days later, Brandt criticised Kennedy, asserting, "Berlin expects more than words.
 It expects political action."
 He also wrote Kennedy a highly critical public letter in which he warned that the development was liable "to arouse doubts about the ability of the three Allied Powers to react and their determination" and he called the situation "a state of accomplished extortion".
 Kennedy was furious, but managed to defuse the tension by sending his vice president, Lyndon B. Johnson, to Berlin.
 In June 1963, Brandt figured prominently in the staging of Kennedy's triumphant visit to West Berlin.

 Brandt became the chairman of the SPD in 1964, Brandt was the SPD candidate for the chancellorship in 1961, but he lost to Konrad Adenauer's conservative Christian Democratic Union of Germany (CDU).
 In 1965, Brandt ran again, but lost to the popular Ludwig Erhard.
 Erhard's government was short-lived, however, and in 1966 a grand coalition between the SPD and CDU was formed, with Brandt serving as foreign minister and as the 5th Vice Chancellor of Germany.

 Chancellor

-In the 1969 elections, again with Brandt as the leading candidate, the SPD became stronger, and after three weeks of negotiations, the SPD formed a coalition government with the smaller Free Democratic Party of Germany (FDP).
-Brandt was elected chancellor.
+In the 1969 elections, again with Brandt as the leading candidate, the SPD became stronger.
+After three weeks of negotiations, the SPD and the smaller Free Democratic Party of Germany (FDP) formed a coalition government.
+Their Members of the Bundestag elected Brandt Chancellor of Germany.